Graduate and Professional Education

 Fellows serve students directly via mentoring and organizing special courses and indirectly as evangelists for teaching excellence throughout the university, by sharing ideas in workshops and offering advisement on effective teaching methods to junior faculty.
 In addition, the fellows collectively seek to provide an intellectual resource on instructional theory and policy evaluation for university administrators tasked with responding to challenges posed by the changing national educational environment.

-CET trains new teaching assistants at its summer workshops and assists in the creation and operation of teaching assistant training programs within each school.
+CET trains new teaching assistants at the beginning of each semester and assists in the creation and operation of teaching assistant training programs within each school.
 The center is also asked to develop better ways to evaluate teaching effectiveness and student learning.
-In its capacity as principal advocate for and promoter of an excellent teaching and learning environment on campus, CET provides recognition and awards for excellent teachers nominated and selected by faculty and students.
-Each year it solicits nominations for and selects the winners of several university-wide awards for teaching excellence:
+In its capacity as principal advocate for and promoter of an excellent teaching and learning environment on campus, CET provides recognition and awards for excellent teachers and mentors nominated and selected by faculty and students.
+Each year CET solicits nominations for and selects the winners of several university-wide awards and grants for teaching and mentoring excellence:

-The Associates Award for Excellence in Teaching is the highest honor the university faculty can bestow on its members for outstanding teaching.
-It recognizes career achievements in teaching with emphasis on concrete accomplishments and proven results; it is not intended as a "teacher of the year" award.
+The Associates Awards for Excellence in Teaching are the highest honor the university faculty can bestow on its members for outstanding teaching.
+They recognize career achievements in teaching with emphasis on concrete accomplishments and proven results; it is not intended as a "teacher of the year" award.
 Two awards of $5,000 are presented each year at the Academic Honors Convocation in March to emphasize the university's recognition of the significant role that teaching plays in its mission.

-The University Outstanding Teaching Assistant Award of $1,000 is presented each year at the Academic Honors Convocation to a graduate teaching assistant who has exhibited consistent excellence in the classroom and symbolizes the university's dedication to the education of scholars-teachers.
+The University Outstanding Teaching Assistant Awards of $1,000 are presented each year at the Academic Honors Convocation to three graduate teaching assistants who have exhibited consistent excellence in the classroom and symbolizes the university's dedication to the education of scholars-teachers.

-The USC Fund for Innovative Undergraduate Teaching is a program designed to foster new ideas in university instruction.
+The Fund for Innovative Undergraduate Teaching is a program designed to foster new ideas in university instruction.
 Funding is usually awarded to a competitive innovative project.
 Such a project is one that is not part of the faculty member's usual teaching commitment (either in content or instructional mode), and, as such, should make a significant addition to USC's pedagogical effort.
-About five or six awards are granted annually.

 CET also arranges symposia, institutes, conferences, demonstrations and other kinds of programmatic activities to support excellence in teaching and learning on behalf of the university.